A trip on the ferry to the Greek island of Kos was in order!

 Turkish Greek Familiarity

-All the time we were walking around Kos Town, I was checking in on Swarm, filling in my little map of travels.
+All the time we were walking around Kos Town, I was checking in online, filling in my little map of travels.

 You can see names of other people who have checked into the same places as you and what was telling was that the vast majority of these names were Turkish.

-Of course, that could just mean the islanders of Kos are not big on using Swarm but it also shows that both the Greeks and Turks make use of the close proximity of Kos and Bodrum.
+Of course, that could just mean the islanders of Kos are not big on leaving an online footprint but it also shows that both the Greeks and Turks make use of the close proximity of Kos and Bodrum.

 In Bodrum, that morning, we’d heard lots of ‘Kalimera,’ (the Greek for ‘good morning’) greetings.